jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) write to the holder of the certificate of approval, enclosing a copy of the application, advising the person that—
     (i) he or she may make a written submission to the Secretary on the application; and (ii) he or she may request, and appear at, a hearing (whether personally or by counsel) and may call, examine, and cross-examine witnesses.
-(6) If the applicant requests a hearing or the Secretary decides to hold a hearing, the Secretary must— (a) fix the earliest practicable date for the hearing; and (b) notify the holder of the certificate of approval and the applicant of the date, time, and place of the hearing, which must be no earlier than 15 working days after the notification.
+(6) If the holder of the certificate of approval requests a hearing or the Secretary decides to hold a hearing, the Secretary must—
+  (a) fix the earliest practicable date for the hearing; and (b) notify the holder of the certificate of approval and the applicant of the date, time, and place of the hearing, which must be no earlier than 15 working days after the notification.
 (7) In considering an application and conducting any hearing, the Secretary—